 The CSO 061 Area includes 1.8 acres within a residential neighborhood in the south side of the City of Syracuse.
 During large rain events, the combined sewage from the Crehange Street combined sewer can overflow to an existing 12-inch outfall to Onondaga Creek (CSO 061).

-The proposed design includes construction of a new storm sewer along Crehange Street to convey tributary stormwater from the Crehange Street properties, as well as two catch basins that are tributary to the Hatch Street combined sewer.
-The CSO-061 outfall will be repurposed and utilized for stormwater discharge only.
-The existing sanitary sewer along Crehange Street will convey sewage only and the Hatch Street combined sewer will have reduced stormwater contributions.
+The project design included construction of a new storm sewer along Crehange Street to convey tributary stormwater from the Crehange Street properties, as well as two catch basins that are tributary to the Hatch Street combined sewer.
+The CSO-061 outfall was repurposed and utilized for stormwater discharge only.
+The existing sanitary sewer along Crehange Street conveys sewage only and the Hatch Street combined sewer has reduced stormwater contributions.

 Download project details below